Creative Industries and IFE scholars and students partner on the challenge against waste in QLD Waterways.

 The impact and extent of plastic waste on the planet has inundated the media over the last few months.
 This weekend, during Robotronica, Matt Dunbabin (IFE), Manuela Taboada (School of Design, IVD) and Tim Williams (School of Design, Industrial Design) presented IRBEE: a novel interactive tool for awareness raising, education and behavioural change towards plastic waste that ends up in our oceans and waterways.

-On Sunday, over 300 Robotronica visitors piloted an IRBEE (Interactive Robot-Boats for Environmental Education) at the Gardens Point swimming pool and actively participated in the Plastic Waste Elimination Challenge.
+In August 2017, 300 Robotronica visitors piloted an IRBEE (Interactive Robot-Boats for Environmental Education) at the Gardens Point swimming pool and actively participated in the Plastic Waste Elimination Challenge.
 Many more were spectators to the game.

 IRBEEs, as their name suggest, are small robotised catamarans created to collect floating rubbish from coastal waterways.
 They are equipped with a camera and a sensor to locate and identify the waste collected.
 Each IRBEE unit is controlled individually via an interactive tablet system.